 I’ve often discovered that I blow my own mind away when I see myself from a different lens – it is easier to offer compassion to my imperfections when I can see how hard I’ve been trying.
 And in that, I begin to cut myself some slack.

 You can also reverse this letter-writing concept to forgive your younger self for the misunderstandings they had about what being “enough” means.
 For instance, maybe a caregiver was really tough about school and only appreciated you when you got good grades.
 How can you forgive your younger self for holding onto that unhelpful idea that may still be impacting your adult life?
-Can YOU tell your younger self that they were good enough regardless of their grades?
+Can you tell your younger self that they were good enough regardless of their grades?

 #5 – Understand that there’s really nothing to heal.